CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 # Configuring your Fortis site

-Project Fortis comes with an admin page with which you can edit site configurations and also provide details on how events should be monitored and processed.
-Through the admin site, you will be able to configure site settings, blacklist terms, whitelist terms (watchlist), streams (twitter, facebook, etc.), monitored places, and trusted sources.
+Fortis comes with an admin page with which you can edit site configurations and also provide details on how events should be monitored and processed.

+Through the admin site, you will be able to configure amonst others:
+- General settings about your deployment in the "Site Settings" tab
+- Blacklist terms and whitelist terms in the "Watchlist" tab.
+- Data sources to watch like Twitter, Facebook, Bing, etc in the "Streams" tab.

+After setting up a new Fortis site, at the very least you should configure the following to start monitoring events:

+- A bounding box on the "Site Settings" tab; Fortis will only ingest events that fall inside of the geographical area that you specify on this tab.
+- One or more keywords on the "Watchlist" tab; Fortis will only ingest events that match any of the keywords you specify on this tab.
+- One or more data sources on the "Streams" tab; Fortis will only ingest events sourced from the data sources that you specify on this tab.

 ## Site Settings